 Geotechnical engineering firm, S&ME, was awarded a 2019 Grand Conceptor award from the American Council of Engineering Companies (ACEC) for their Surcharge Program at the new Novo Nordisk Diabetes Active Pharmaceutical Ingredient (DAPI) Project in Clayton, North Carolina.
 The original foundation design concept at the $2 billion (USD) facility included a combination of deep foundation elements and ground improvement.
 S&ME evaluated the previous geotechnical design and provided a new field and laboratory investigation program to design the surcharging program, which included an instrumented monitoring program.
 The program resulted in the elimination of 4,600 piles, saving the project over $14 million in construction costs.

-[Editor] Click through for the rest of the press release from DFI [/Editor]
+[Editor] For the rest of MACTEC’s press release, click through. [/Editor]

 Congratulations to Crux Subsurface, Inc. on winning the Deep Foundation Institute’s (DFI) 2014 Outstanding Project Award (OPA) and the 2014 C. William Bermingham Innovation Award for their Sunrise Powerlink Project in California.
 The project involved […]